tcrt/dstest/02_distance.md

 *   Knowledge and application of Image augmentation techniques

 ***

-You would need to add any jupyter notebooks you might have used to design and train your models.
+You would need to add any jupyter notebooks / python code you might have used to design and train your models.
 Well documented code is a plus.
-If you used an environment manager like conda or poetry, please add details on how to activate it.
+If you used an environment manager like conda or poetry, please add details on how to activate it so your inference program works nicely.

+Looking forward to seeing your approach!